fffonion/lua-resty-openssl/README.md

 **syntax**: *k, v = name[i]*

-Access the underlying name objects as it's a Lua table.
+Access the underlying objects as it's a Lua table.
 Make sure your LuaJIT compiled with `-DLUAJIT_ENABLE_LUA52COMPAT` flag; otherwise use `all`, `each`, `index` and `count` instead.